aashay-lad/basic-quiz-game/README.md

 # basic-quiz-game

 This is one of the project of a 15 Project Series made by Codesistency on Youtube.
-I am following his series while learning new things and adding my own little touch to it.
+I'm currently learning by following along with this YouTube video, which covers a HTML, CSS and JavaScript.
+I'm taking notes, coding along, adding my own touch to it and documenting what I learn here in this repository.
+This is a work in progress as I continue watching and practicing each section.